MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/xaml-templated-controls-cppwinrt-winui3.md

 }
 ```

-The code shown above implements the **Label** and **LabelProperty** properties, add a static event handler named **OnLabelChanged** to process changes to the value of the dependency property, and adds a private member to store the backing field for **LabelProperty**.
+The code shown above declares the **Label** and **LabelProperty** properties, add a static event handler named **OnLabelChanged** to process changes to the value of the dependency property, and adds a private member to store the backing field for **LabelProperty**.
 Again, note that the XAML classes referenced in the header file are in the Microsoft.UI.Xaml namespaces that belong to the WinUI 3 framework instead of the Windows.UI.Xaml namespaces used by the UWP UI framework.

 Next, replace the contents of BgLabelControl.cpp with the following code.